FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-text.md

 ## Rendering HTML

-The `ui-text` widget supports the injection (via `msg.payload`) of static HTML content.
+The `ui-text` widget supports HTML content (via `msg.payload`).
 This allows you to render formatted text, links, images, and more.

 ### Static HTML